mroshaw/unity-framework-docs/buildingtools/editortools/fixprops.md

 - Searches for mesh game objects by name and adds any missing Colliders.
   - For example:
-    - Crates get a Box Collider
+    - Crates, chairs and tables get a `BoxCollider`
-    - Barrells get a Capsule Collider
+    - Barrells get a `CapsuleCollider`
+    - Rugs and carpets get a `MeshCollider`
-- Where props sit directly on a Terrain in your scene, the props are aligned correctly to the terrain.
+- Where exterior props sit directly on a Terrain in your scene, the props are aligned correctly to the terrain.

 ## Parameters